Hereditary Peerage Association

 As your lordships will be aware, the Royal Warrant establishing the Roll of the Peerage was signed on 1st June, 2004.
 The Roll is now maintained by the Registrar, Ian Denyer in the Crown Office, within the Ministry of Justice

 The Roll covers all peerages, including Irish peers and Life peers.
-Any peer who was not in receipt of a Writ of Summons prior to November 1999, should ssek to be inscribed on the Roll of the Peerage.
-Concurrently they may apply, if they so wish, to be placed on the list of those peers wishingto seek admission to the House of Lords through the by-election process.
+Any peer who was not in receipt of a Writ of Summons prior to November 1999, should seek to be inscribed on the Roll of the Peerage.
+Concurrently they may apply, if they so wish, to be placed on the list of those peers wishing to seek admission to the House of Lords through the by-election process (Irish peers are excluded).

 Clearly, it is in the interests of all peers and the peerage as an institution, that it should be possible to easily verify that any individual styling himself a peer is properly entitled so to do.
 The Roll of the Peerage facilitates such verification.

 The Windsor Herald at Arms, Mr William Hunt, at the College of Arms (020 7320 8755) advises that all peers should ensure that their succession pedigree should be placed on record at the College to ensure that their heirs can succeed to their titles with due speed and minimum inconvenience.

 For social events, please go to the Social Events page.